What is the challenge?

 The government aims to end the sale of new petrol, and diesel, cars and vans by 2040.
 Even its own climate advisers say this is too late.

-Going carbon neutral in time to stop runaway climate change depends on us phasing out these polluting vehicles asap.
+Going net zero in time to stop runaway climate change depends on us phasing out these polluting vehicles asap.
 We also need better public transport, and safer cycling and walking routes, to encourage more people to leave the car at home.

 2. Generate 8x more renewable electricity